Welcome to this hands-on lab, Viewing IoT Core Data Using BigQuery.

 In this lab, we will:

-2. Next, configure a Cloud DataFlow Template job to collect the data from a pub/sub topic, transform the data from JSON to table format, and store the data in BigQuery.
+– Configure a Cloud Dataflow Template job to collect the data from a Pub/Sub topic, transform the data from JSON to table format, and store the data in BigQuery.

-3. Finally, use BigQuery to query the data, sort it by the time collected, proving that you have configured the IoT Data Pipeline to move data from pub/sub using DataFlow, and store it in BigQuery in the correct format.
+– Use BigQuery to query the data, sort it by the time collected to prove you have configured the IoT Data Pipeline to move data from Pub/Sub using DataFlow, and store it in BigQuery in the correct format.

 Successfully complete this lab by achieving the following learning objectives: